Thursday, January 18, 2024

 He went on to state "Being from northern Italy, it's not our tradition to make them."
 But he did a bit of internet searching for me, and came back with the most surprising (to me) part of the entire conversation: there are two kinds of pizzelles.
 Furthermore, the lacy-looking, waffle-iron cookies that appear in every Italian-American home I've ever been to are the "less known" (his words) kind in Italy.
 Apparently the word "pizzelle" more often refers to miniature pizzas stacked on top of deep-fried crusts.

 So pizzelles are more Italian than garlic bread, but they're not ubiquitous throughout Italy.
 I wasn't prepared for that answer, but I should have been.
 In America, it's easy to forget that Italy has multiple regions with different types of food.
 What we tend to think of as "Italian food" is (mostly) from southern Italy, because that's where most Italian immigrants came from.
-My friend, however, lives in the northern part of the Italy.
+My friend, however, lives in the northern part of the country.
 To put this into American terms, it's like asking someone from New England how to make Southwestern food.
 They may not even recognize the names.

 Because I sometimes have the foresight to plan ahead, I measured out the ingredients while supper was simmering on the stove.
 I only say this because our tiny mint cake looked very cute next to them.